For teams shipping pages with coding agents

 How is Pagewell different from an AI landing page builder?

-Builders own the page and the platform.
-Pagewell lives in your repo, follows your framework, and outputs code you review and merge.
+Builders move the page system into their platform.
+Pagewell works inside your repo, follows your framework, and outputs code or content your team can review before merge.

 What can Pagewell generate?